martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

 ```@example simple
 confidence_interval(simple_model, sampler, solver = GLPKSolverLP(), confidence = 0.95)
 ```
 Similarly, a first-stage decision is only optimal in a stochastic sense.
 Such solutions can be obtained from running [`optimize`](@ref) on the stochastic model object, supplying a sample-based solver.
 Sample-based solvers are also outlined in [Structured solvers](@ref).
-StochasticPrograms includes the [`SAASolver`](@ref), which runs a simple sequential SAA algorithm.
-Emerging SAA problems are solved by a supplied [`AbstractStructuredSolver`](@ref) or by a `MathProgBase` solver through the extensive form.
+StochasticPrograms includes the [`SAA`](@ref) solver, which approximately solves the stochastic program using sample average approximation (SAA).
+Emerging sampled instances are solved by a supplied [`AbstractStructuredSolver`](@ref) or by a `MathProgBase` solver through the extensive form.
 Consider the following:
 ```@example simple
 solution = optimize(simple_model, sampler, solver = SAASolver(GLPKSolverLP()), confidence = 0.95)
 ```